queens-village-queens

 We also remove bulk portfolio transfers, nominal sales, and non-arms-length transactions that would distort median prices — cleaning that most data sources don't do.
 The result is a more accurate picture of what individual homes are actually selling for in your market.

 Data source: NYC Department of Finance, Rolling Sales Data — Queens.
-Period: March 2025 – February 2026.
+Period: April 2025 – March 2026.
 Excludes $0 transfers, nominal sales, non-arms-length transactions, and bulk portfolio transfers identified through same-date/same-price pattern analysis.
-Last updated: March 2026.
+Last updated: May 2026.

 Best Time to Sell in Queens Village

-What's Selling in Queens Village
+Housing Stock in Queens Village

-Frequently Asked Questions About Selling in Queens Village
+FAQ: Selling in Queens Village

 Queens Village, Queens at a Glance

-Queens Village is a large residential neighborhood in eastern Queens, bordered by the Nassau County line to the east, Cambria Heights and Hollis to the south, Bellerose and Floral Park to the north, and Jamaica to the west.
-The housing stock is predominantly single-family detached homes and two-family houses, with a mix of colonial, Cape Cod, and Tudor styles.
-The Long Island Rail Road serves the neighborhood at the Queens Village station.
+Queens Village is a residential neighborhood in eastern Queens, bordered by Bellerose to the north, St. Albans to the south, the Nassau County line to the east, and Hollis to the west.
+The neighborhood is largely residential, with a housing stock dominated by detached and semi-detached single-family and two-family homes, with a smaller share of small apartment buildings near the LIRR station.

 Nearby Neighborhoods

-Ready to Sell in Queens Village?
+Ready to Sell Your Queens Village Home?

-Get a personalized pricing strategy built on real market data — not an algorithm.
+Get a personalized pricing strategy built on the same NYC public-records data you just saw on this page — not an algorithm's guess.
 Justin Braithwaite will walk you through what your home is worth today and when to list for maximum results.